-A. Nuclear terrorism
+A. Nuclear terrorism and illicit trafficking of nuclear and radiological material

-3. The fundamental institutional framework is established by, inter alia, the 2005 International Convention for the Suppression of Acts of Nuclear Terrorism and the 2006 report by the Director General of the International Atomic Energy Agency (IAEA) on Nuclear Security: Measures to Protect against Nuclear Terrorism (GOV/2006/46-GC(50)/13), which focus on the danger of the proliferation of nuclear material into the possession of so-called non-State actors.
-Action 45 of the action plan encourages all States parties to sign and ratify the Convention for the Suppression of Acts of Nuclear Terrorism.
+3. The fundamental institutional framework is established by, inter alia, the 2005 International Convention for the Suppression of Acts of Nuclear Terrorism and the 2006 report of the Director General of the International Atomic Energy Agency (IAEA) on nuclear security: measures to protect against nuclear terrorism (GOV/2006/46-GC(50)/13), which focus on the danger of the proliferation of nuclear material coming into the possession of so-called non-State actors.
+Action 45 of the action plan encourages all States parties to sign and ratify the International Convention for the Suppression of Acts of Nuclear Terrorism as an important instrument of international nuclear law.
 This Convention requires ensuring adequate respective national legal and regulatory frameworks sufficient to provide for the implementation of appropriate criminal and, if applicable, civil liability for terrorists and those who facilitate acts of nuclear terrorism.